-8 However, at that time, when you did not know God, you were indeed slaves to things3 that by nature are not gods at all.
-9 But now that you have come to know God—or rather to be known by God—how is it that you are turning back to the weak and beggarly principles, principles to which you desire to be enslaved all over again?
-10 You observe days and months and seasons and years.
-11 I fear for you, that somehow I have labored over you in vain.
+8 However, at that time, when you did not know God, you were indeed slaves to things that by nature are no gods at all.
+9 But now that you have come to know God—or rather to be known by God—how is it you are turning back to the weak and beggarly principles, desiring to be their slaves all over again?
+10 You observe special days and months and seasons and years.
+11 I fear for you, that somehow I have labored over you in vain!

 12 Brothers, I beg of you: Become like me, for I became like you.
 You have done me no wrong.
 13 But as you well know, it was due to a physical infirmity that I first6 preached the gospel to you; 14 and though my condition was a trial for you, you neither scorned nor rejected7 me, but instead received me as an angel of God, as Christ Jesus himself!
 15 What then has happened to the joy God gave you?8 For I bear you witness that if it were possible you would have plucked out your eyes and given them to me!
 16 Or is it that I’ve now9 become your enemy by telling you the truth?

 A Lesson from the Old Testament